Sussex Practical Astronomers

 We are an astronomical society of around 40 members covering wide areas of Sussex, including Brighton to Worthing on the coast and many of the towns and villages inland.

-The other meeting covers practical astronomy and is held at the Clayton Recreation Ground in Hassocks.
+Our practical astronomy meeting is held at the Clayton Recreation Ground in Hassocks.
 So, if you are thinking of buying a telescope, already have one and want to learn more, want to have a look through a telescope or binoculars or take images of the night sky then come along and meet the members.
 Help and advice is always on hand.

 Both beginners and the experienced individuals are welcome to our Society and whether you are interested in visual astronomy, astrophotography, or just learning more about astronomy in general, we are sure that you will find something to interest you.